lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 - `add` a new meal
 - `list` all meals

-Remember that the role of the controller is to delegate the work to the other components of our app (model, repository and view)!
+Remember that the role of the controller is to delegate and coordinate the work to the other components of our app (model, repository and view)!

 Start by writing the **pseudocode**, breaking each user action into elementary steps and delegating each step to a component (model, repository or view).
 Then write the code to implement each step.
 Create the view and code it step by step.

 To test your controller, link it to your app by instanciating it in `app.rb` and passing it to the router.
 Then you can crash-test your code by launching your app:

 ```bash
 ruby app.rb
 ```